gruposantander/digital-trust-docs/docs/generate_keys.md

 }
 ```

-You could also use npm package tool from [here](https://www.npmjs.com/package/pem-jwk).
+You could also use `pem-jwk` npm package tool from [here](https://www.npmjs.com/package/pem-jwk).
 Follow the instructions, basically run the following commands:

 ```
 npm install -g pem-jwk